-3.11 Finishing
+3.12 Finishing

-- .1 Pre finish surface of concrete sidewalks and utility strips to smooth surface with magnesium or wood float trowel. - .2 The finish to concrete surfaces shall be as noted on contract drawings. - .1 Type 1 Concrete Finish: Broom to areas indicated on contract drawings shall form light broom marks as per approved mockup perpendicular to the path of travel. - .2 Type 2 Concrete Finish: Abrasive blast finish to areas indicated on contract drawings as per approved mockup. - .3 Alternate finishes as per approved mockup to areas indicated on contract drawings or if noted on contract drawings to match adjacent finish. - .3 Grooves, scoring or saw cutting used for aesthetic purposes as shown on the drawings or as directed by Owner's Representative, to be marked with proper tools or saw cut to depths shown on drawings. - .4 Finish driveway crossing, curb let downs and wheel chair ramps as shown on detail drawings. - .5 When contract drawings indicate broom finish round edges of joints with steel edging tool to a width of 50mm (2") around perimeter of each panel or as shown and described on drawings. - .6 Under no circumstances is concrete to be overworked by troweling, dusted with dry cement or finished with a mortar coat.
+- .1 Pre finish surface of concrete sidewalks and utility strips to smooth surface with magnesium or wood float trowel. - .2 The finish to concrete surfaces shall be as noted on contract drawings. - .3 Grooves, scoring or saw cutting used for aesthetic purposes as shown on the drawings or as directed by Owner's Representative, to be marked with proper tools or saw cut to depths shown on drawings. - .4 Finish driveway crossing, curb let downs and wheel chair ramps as shown on detail drawings. - .5 When contract drawings indicate broom finish round edges of joints with steel edging tool to a width of 50mm (2") around perimeter of each panel or as shown and described on drawings.

-.7 Finished surface to be as specified, match the approved mockup and to satisfaction of Owner's Representative.
+- .6 Under no circumstances is concrete to be overworked by troweling, dusted with dry cement or finished with a mortar coat. - .7 Finished surface to be as specified, match the approved mockup and to satisfaction of Owner's Representative.
 Sections of cast in place concrete pavement that do not conform to this specification section, do not match the mockup or are not to the satisfaction of the Owner's Representative shall be removed and replaced by the Contractor at no cost to the Owner.

-3.12 Curing
+3.13 Curing

-- .1 Type 2 Concrete Finish: SPEC NOTE; revise as necessary for particular project. - .1 Moist cure and protect concrete to CAN/CSA-A23.1, Clause 7.4, and as directed by this specification.
-Curing compounds for are not an acceptable substitute for Type 2 concrete. - .2 Curing Blanket; completely cover concrete to be cured as soon as the concrete can bear the weight of moist burlap. - .3 Ensure curing blanket overlaps of a minimum of 150mm (6") between panels and 300mm (12") minimum overlap at edge of concrete slab and is in direct contact with concrete surface. - .4 Thoroughly wet the curing blanket a keep saturated during the curing period with water spray fine enough to avoid damage to the concrete surface. - .5 Contractor to ensure that curing blanket is kept wet at all times during the seven (7) day cure period. - .2 Type 1 Concrete Finish: SPEC NOTE; revise as necessary for particular project. - .1 Apply curing compound as per manufacturer's written instructions. - .3 When temperature is below 5 degrees Celsius (41 degrees F) take measures necessary to ensure that the ambient air temperature around the concrete is not less than 10 degrees Celsius (50 degrees F) for at least 72 hours.
+- .1 Moist cure and protect concrete to CAN/CSA-A23.1, Clause 7.4, and as directed by this specification.
+Curing compounds for are not an acceptable substitute for exposed aggregate concrete. - .2 Curing Blanket; completely cover concrete to be cured as soon as the concrete can bear the weight of the blanket. - .3 Ensure curing blanket overlaps of a minimum of 150mm (6") between panels and 300mm (12") minimum overlap at edge of concrete slab and is in direct contact with concrete surface. - .4 Thoroughly wet the curing blanket a keep saturated during the curing period with water spray fine enough to avoid damage to the concrete surface. - .5 Contractor to ensure that curing blanket is kept wet at all times during the seven (7) day cure period. - .6 When temperature is below 5 degrees Celsius (41 degrees F) take measures necessary to ensure that the ambient air temperature around the concrete is not less than 10 degrees Celsius (50 degrees F) for at least 72 hours.
 Protect from freezing for at least another 72 hours or such time as required to ensure proper curing of concrete.
 Admixtures are not be used for prevention of freezing.

-3.13 Defective Concrete and Patching
+3.14 Defective Concrete and Patching

-- .1 Concrete surface to be free from open texturing, voids, and projections. - .2 Repair of defective concrete work: - .1 Repair defective areas while concrete is still plastic, otherwise wait until curing is completed. - .2 Prior to undertaking any repairs provide the Owner's Representative with a written description of repair method complete with product data sheets. - .3 At the discretion of the Owner's Representative and at no cost to the Owner, the Contractor shall remove and replace concrete deemed 'defective' and 'unrepairable'. - .4 Defects and areas requiring repair as indicated by the Consultant
+- .1 Concrete surface to be free from open texturing, voids, and projections. - .2 Repair of defective concrete work: - .1 Repair defective areas while concrete is still plastic, otherwise wait until curing is completed. - .2 Prior to undertaking any repairs provide the Owner's Representative with a written description of repair method complete with product data sheets. - .3 At the discretion of the Owner's Representative and at no cost to the Owner, the Contractor shall remove and replace concrete deemed 'defective' and 'unrepairable'. - .4 Defects and areas requiring repair as indicated by the Consultant - .3 Grinding to repair imperfections and incorrect slope is unacceptable. - .4 Patching of exposed aggregate concrete will not be allowed under this contract.

-- .3 Grinding to repair imperfections and incorrect slope is unacceptable. - .4 All areas deemed unacceptable by the Owner's Representative shall be removed from joint line to joint line, e.g. full panel.
+All areas deemed unacceptable by the Owner's Representative shall be removed from joint line to joint line, e.g. full panel.